NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

   - Exit directly

 Step 3: Install PTCGP
- - PTCGP Speed Mod [[Here]](https://modsfire.com/y6p37S9f7n2fD38) ** - *Thanks to nowhere_222 from the platinmods forum.*
-- Drag and drop into your MuMu instance
-  -# **If you are using the version of this mod with 3x speed, please use 2x speed with this bot as a precaution, since 3x has not been tested.
 - Do not move the app from where it is placed on the home screen.
 - Manually open the game.
-- If you're using the new speed mod linked above then make sure to click the "PM" logo > cog wheel > save preferences > cog wheel > set speed to the one you will be running at > click minimize

 Step 4: Windows settings
 - **This macro was made to run with windows on 100% scale.** > Press windows key > Type "display settings" > Look for the scale setting and change it to 100% for all your monitors.